 I get so much enjoyment out of hearing my daughters answers to questions like “What would you like to do more as a family?” and “What makes you beautiful?”.

 Make sure you snuggle together for this one!
 Consider choosing one of these favorite stories for two year olds.
 They work for three year olds too.

--Tell a story.
 My husband actually started this and my daughter loves it.
 We don’t do it every night, but it is something that is often requested.
 It can sometimes be difficult to come up with a creative story, but I can guarantee that your child will think your story is great anyway.

 The story that my husband tells is always about her, and if he is running low on inspiration, he asks her what she wants the story to be about.